-My trip to the Ilocos region in the northern Philippines was quite flabbergasting to many as this region is barely visited by any foreigner.
-I believe that choosing a least traveled road will expose me to something new that I could share through my posts.
+My trip to Ilocos Norte in the Philippines was quite surprising to many, as not many foreign tourists visit this enchanting part of the country.
+I believe that choosing the least traveled road will expose me to something new that I could share through my posts.

-Laoag is the jump off point to the Ilocos Norte.
+Laoag is the jump-off point to the Ilocos Norte.
 Laoag International Airport is the only airport in the region.
 An hour’s flight from the capital city Manila got me to the blissful Laoag City.
-I felt that it was an ideal thought to lodge in Laoag and do day trips to the nearby regions.
+It was an ideal thought to lodge in Laoag and do day trips to the nearby regions.

 These are the 10 places that I feel you must visit when in Ilocos Norte Province.